Skip to content

 2. Robert B. Parker, 1932 - 2010

-An influential crime writer, Robert B. Parker is well-known for his Spenser series, which has captivated audiences since its debut in 1973.
-With over 70 novels to his name, Parker’s work has often been compared to that of Raymond Chandler and Dashiell Hammett.
-He received many accolades throughout his career, including the Grand Master Award from the Mystery Writers of America and an Edgar Award for Best Novel.
+Robert B. Parker stands as one of crime fiction’s most influential writers, well-known for his Spenser series which captivated audiences since its 1973 debut.
+With over 70 novels to his name, Parker’s work has often been compared to Raymond Chandler and Dashiell Hammett, placing him among the masters of the private detective genre.

 “Mr. Spenser,” the lower lip moistened again, mouth open a little, tip of the tongue running along the inner edge of the lip.
 “Please.
 I have no one else.
 Please.”